By: Value News | Category: In Our Communities | Issue: November 2021

 Veterans Day, which commemorates veterans of all wars, is recognized on Nov.
 11 of each year in the U.S. in honor of the 11th hour of the 11th day of the 11th month of 1918 that signaled the end of World War I.

-November, 2021: Becky Brown is a Field Sales Leader for USHEALTH Advisors.
-She specializes in innovative life and health coverage solutions for self-employed indiv…...
+Becky Brown is a Field Sales Leader for USHEALTH Advisors.
+She specializes in innovative life and health coverage solutions for self-employed individuals, families…...
 Read more »

-November, 2021: Christmastime comes early and stays late this year in the city of Claremore. ...
+Christmastime comes early and stays late this year in the city of Claremore.
+Let your heart warm to the Christmas spirit and veritable host of fun meaningful activities for every member of the family. ...
 Read more »